Skip to main content

 PMs rely on estimates to plan sprints, set stakeholder expectations, and make trade-off decisions.
 If estimates are consistently skewed by whoever speaks first, planning becomes unreliable.
 Teams at companies like Atlassian and Pivotal have reported that Planning Poker produces estimates within 10-15% of actual effort when practiced consistently over multiple sprints.

 The discussion triggered by divergent estimates is often more valuable than the number itself.
-When a backend engineer plays a 13 and a frontend engineer plays a 3, it usually reveals a hidden complexity -- a missing API, a data migration, or an edge case the team had not discussed.
+When a backend engineer plays a 13 and a frontend engineer plays a 3, it usually reveals a hidden complexity.
+A missing API, a data migration, or an edge case the team had not discussed.
 These conversations surface risks early, before they become mid-sprint surprises.

 Planning Poker also gives quieter team members an equal voice.
 In verbal estimation, senior engineers dominate.
 With cards, a junior QA engineer's 13 carries the same weight and triggers the same discussion as anyone else's.